 Considering cardio, the majority of people think about long and dull runs on a treadmill or never-ending pedaling on the exercise bike.
-However, recently the hype in cardio training is high-intensity interval training (HIIT), which changes between really high-intensity workout, with either a low-intensity workout or rest.
+However, recently the hype in cardio training is high-intensity interval training (HIIT), which changes between really high-intensity workouts, with either a low-intensity workout or rest.
 This HIIT workout for elliptical isn’t like 30 to 60 minutes of constant steady-state cardio that is mostly done on cardio devices.

 Some blog posts and web pages within this site contain affiliate links, which means we may earn a small commission if you click the link then purchase a product or service from the third party website.